-There are a few options to calculate the minimum heating capacity required for heaters in your rental home’s main living area.
-The easiest option for most properties will be using the heating assessment tool.
+Find out how to calculate the minimum heating required for your rental home’s main living area.

 The Heating Assessment Tool